sparrow007/NewsApp/app/ReviewTypes.md

 # **searchSubmissions**
 > searchSubmissions(reqQuery)

-Search searchSubmissions.
+Search search Submissions.
 Link headers are sent back and they have rel set to prev, next, first, last and contain the relevant URL.

 ### Example
 ```javascript